DavidMorton/atonement-theories/the-necessity-problem-v5.md

 Seventeen centuries of that migration end in failure, for a reason that can be stated precisely: every move operates on the *modality* of the constraint — whether the "must" is absolute or hypothetical, whether it sits in the will or the essence — while leaving its *object* untouched.
 In every location the object is creaturely.
 The defect was always in the object.

-What the moves accomplish instead is distribution.
-Retributive justice gets taken apart and its pieces lodged in separate places, so that no single point in the system ever displays the whole contradiction at once.
-Hence the tables below: the pieces have to be laid side by side before the contradiction is visible.
+The history of PSA is one of distribution and redistribution.
+Retributive justice gets disassembled and its pieces lodged in separate places, so that no single point in the system ever displays the whole contradiction at once.

+In this essay, the history of an embattled but influential doctrine is explored.
 Part one dates the apparatus.
 Part two follows the necessity alone, because that thread carries everything else.
 Part three reads the departures.
 Part four asks the further question — whether there was ever anything to house.

 ---